arianlbf1/Quantam_Jam_Game/README.md

   ball into several simultaneous paths.
 Each ghostly orb represents one possible trajectory and its brightness mirrors the probability that the ball will collapse to that path.
-- **Measurement** – Later in the lesson you can press `M` or allow the ball to enter the glowing gate at the centre of the arena to perform a measurement.
-  The act of observation collapses the superposition and only one classical ball remains.
+- **Measurement** – Later in the lesson you can press `M` to perform a measurement.
+A glowing gate briefly appears to visualise the observation, and the superposition collapses so only one classical ball remains.
 - **Probability Visualisation** – The probability bar near the bottom of the screen shows how the likelihoods of each path evolve over time.